Mozart Concert in Vienna

 Music has always held a special place in my heart, not that I am very good at playing any instrument.
-I played the piano when I was younger, and now might be able to plunk out the treble clef notes in a song…but beyond that I’m terrible.
-I use to sit with my Dad on the piano bench hating the 30 minutes of required practice time.
-There was one song that I would sit in the basement and fall asleep on the bench while playing it, just to say I practiced piano for the day.
+I played the piano when I was younger, and now might be able to plunk out the treble clef notes in a song...but beyond that I'm terrible.
+Going to Vienna and knowing it was where Mozart honed his creative genius for so long, it was imperative I was able to see a Mozart concert in Vienna.

 My Dad introduced me to Amadeus one year to show me the passion with which dedicated musicians play & commit to their craft.
 Amadeus is the story of Mozart and how he came to be the man that is so revered in the musical history books.